-We also consider the optimal weights forecast of Pesaran et al. (2013) and show that it is a shrinkage forecast with our test statistic as the shrinkage coefficient.
-Our test extends in a straightforward way to test whether the shrinkage forecast will be more accurate than the full sample forecast.
+We also consider the optimal weights forecast of Pesaran et al. (2013) and show that it is a combination of the post-break and full sample forecasts, with our test statistic governing the combination weights.
+Our test extends in a straightforward way to test whether the combined forecast will be more accurate than the full sample forecast.

-We apply the test to a large set of macroeconomic time series and find that breaks that are relevant for forecasting are rare.
+We apply the test to a large set of macroeconomic and financial time series and find that breaks that are relevant for forecasting are rarer than the test of Andrews (1993).
 Pretesting using the test developed here improves over pretesting using the standard test of Andrews (1993) in terms of MSFE.
-Similar improvements can be made by considering an optimal weights or shrinkage estimator under the alternative.
+Similar improvements can be made with optimal weights or forecast combination under the alternative.